Ludwigsburg: Founding

-For over two decades, Eberhard Louis (1676–1733) held court in Ludwigsburg with his mistress Wilhilmine von Grävenitz (1684–1744) while the Duchess Johanna Elisabeth (1680–1757) remained in Stuttgart.
+For over two decades, Eberhard Ludwig (1676–1733) held court in Ludwigsburg with his mistress Wilhilmine von Grävenitz (1684–1744) while the Duchess Johanna Elisabeth (1680–1757) remained in Stuttgart.
 The clever, ambitious mistress made the best of her time, influencing politics in Württemberg and advancing her status in society.
-When it became clear that the seriously ill heir to the throne would not come to power, Eberhard Louis had a change of heart, split with his lover and reconciled with his wife in the hope that he would have another son.
+When it became clear that the seriously ill heir to the throne would not come to power, Eberhard Ludwig had a change of heart, split with his lover and reconciled with his wife in the hope that he would have another son.
 This was cause for great joy for many people in Württemberg, as the Protestant population feared that power would fall into the hands of the Catholic side of the royal house.
 To mark reconciliation, the Ludwigsburg citizenry published a leaflet with a copper etching that made reference to the general wish for a new heir to the throne.
 The etching depicts the personification of Ludwigsburg who is receiving a pearl, a symbol of fertility, from the hand of God.
-However, people's hopes for another child were not fulfilled as Eberhard Louis died in 1733 and his Catholic cousin, Charles Alexander, Duke of Württemberg, ascended to the throne.
-When Charles Alexander immediately moved the capital of Württemberg back to Stuttgart, the population of the Ludwigsburg suddenly dropped by more than half within a year.
+However, people's hopes for another child were not fulfilled as Eberhard Ludwig died in 1733 and his Catholic cousin, Karl Alexander, Duke of Württemberg, ascended to the throne.
+When Karl Alexander immediately moved the capital of Württemberg back to Stuttgart, the population of the Ludwigsburg suddenly dropped by more than half within a year.